dougeby/IntuneDocs/intune/end-user-educate.md

 >[!Note]
 > Transparency, wherever possible, is fundamental to the success of your deployment.

 It's important to combine trust with well-crafted compliance policies.
-Users should know that even if you *could* look at certain types of personal data, that you don't *want* to; and that there is liability that you could incur for invading their privacy.
-Creating a statement with your legal and HR departments may also help alleviate employee concerns.
+Users should know that even if you *could* look at certain types of personal data, that you don't *want* to.
+Help them understand that there is liability that you could incur for invading their privacy.
+Creating a statement with your legal and HR departments may further alleviate employee concerns about privacy.